modin-project/modin/docs/developer/architecture.rst

 For the simplicity the other execution systems - Dask and MPI are omitted and only Ray execution is shown.

 * Dataframe subsystem is the backbone of the dataframe holding and query compilation.
-It is responsible for dispatching the ingress/egress to the appropriate module, getting the Pandas API and calling the query compiler to convert calls to the internal intermediate Dataframe Algebra.
+It is responsible for dispatching the ingress/egress to the appropriate module, getting the pandas API and calling the query compiler to convert calls to the internal intermediate Dataframe Algebra.
 * Data Ingress/Egress Module is working in conjunction with Dataframe and Partitions subsystem to read data split into partitions and send data into the appropriate node for storing.
-* Query Planner is subsystem that translates the Pandas API to intermediate Dataframe Algebra representation DAG and performs an initial set of optimizations.
+* Query Planner is subsystem that translates the pandas API to intermediate Dataframe Algebra representation DAG and performs an initial set of optimizations.
 * Query Executor is responsible for getting the Dataframe Algebra DAG, performing further optimizations based on a selected storage format and mapping or compiling the Dataframe Algebra DAG to and actual execution sequence.
-* Storage formats module is responsible for mapping the abstract operation to an actual executor call, e.g. Pandas, PyArrow, custom format.
+* Storage formats module is responsible for mapping the abstract operation to an actual executor call, e.g. pandas, PyArrow, custom format.
 * Orchestration subsystem is responsible for spawning and controlling the actual execution environment for the selected execution.
 It spawns the actual nodes, fires up the execution environment, e.g. Ray, monitors the state